|

 southern California.
 Candace is

+studying Spanish everyday now.
 Just north of Mission Bay we encountered a gigantic kelp

 bed, perhaps five miles long by two miles wide.
 Of course